xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 title: Nornir Overview
 author: Neelima Parakala
 ---
-*Are you looking for a flexible, scalable and efficient network automation framework, where all tasks are written in Python programming language?
+*Are you looking for a flexible, scalable, efficient network automation framework, where all tasks are written in Python programming language?
 If yes, then you are at the right place!
 And it is Nornir !!!*

 **Ok!
-Now what is Nornir?**
+Now, what is Nornir?**
-Nornir is a multi-threaded network automation framework which abstracts inventory and task execution.
+Nornir is a multi-threaded network automation framework that abstracts inventory and task execution.
 It helps to automate your network tasks efficiently.
-You can execute the tasks like configuring the devices, validating the operational data and enabling the services on the provided hosts which are part of the inventory.
-As it is multithreaded, it allows you to manage configuration of multiple network devices concurrently.
-It is an open source project, completely written in python and easy to use.
+You can execute the tasks like configuring the devices, validating the operational data, and enabling the services on the provided hosts which are part of the inventory.
+As it is multithreaded, it allows you to manage the configuration of multiple network devices concurrently.
+It is an open-source project, completely written in python and easy to use.
 You should write a simple python code to make use of Nornir features.

 **Well, why Nornir?**
-- Firstly, it  is an open-source project, hence it is free to use and you can develop features on top of Nornir framework based on your requirement.
+- Firstly, it is an open-source project, hence it is free to use and you can develop features on top of the Nornir framework based on your requirement.
-- It has an active community and well maintained documentation.
+- It has an active community and well-maintained documentation.
 - As Nornir is completely written in python, it is easy to
 	- install
 	- use
-	- integrate with any other python frameworks (Flask, Django, pytest)
+	- integrate with any other python frameworks (Flask, Django, Pytest)
 	- troubleshoot and debug the issues using python debug tools
-- It reuses existing python libraries like netmiko and napalm to connect and manage the devices.
+- It reuses existing python libraries like Netmiko and Napalm to connect and manage the devices.
-- Use of multithreads, greatly optimizes execution time of the tasks.
+- The use of multithreading greatly optimizes the execution time of the tasks.
-- You can effectively manage the hosts and groups separately part of the inventory
+- You can effectively manage the hosts and groups separately as part of the inventory.

 **So, how does it work?**